Skip to main content

 Technical Analysis

-CVE-2026-24494 identifies a critical SQL Injection vulnerability in the Order Up Online Ordering System version 1.0, specifically in the /api/integrations/getintegrations endpoint.
-The vulnerability arises from improper neutralization of special elements in SQL commands (CWE-89), allowing an attacker to inject malicious SQL code through the store_id parameter in a POST request.
-Because the endpoint does not require authentication, any remote attacker can exploit this flaw without credentials or user interaction.
+CVE-2026-24494 is a critical SQL Injection vulnerability identified in the Order Up Online Ordering System version 1.0, specifically within the /api/integrations/getintegrations endpoint.
+The vulnerability arises due to improper neutralization of special elements in SQL commands (CWE-89), allowing an attacker to inject malicious SQL code through the store_id parameter in a POST request.
+This endpoint does not require authentication, which significantly lowers the barrier for exploitation.
 Successful exploitation can lead to unauthorized access to sensitive backend database information, including customer data, order details, and potentially administrative credentials.
-Additionally, attackers could modify or delete data, disrupting service availability and integrity.
-The vulnerability has a CVSS 3.1 base score of 9.8, reflecting its critical severity due to network attack vector, low attack complexity, no privileges required, and no user interaction needed.
-Although no public exploits are currently known, the vulnerability's characteristics make it highly exploitable.
-The lack of available patches at the time of disclosure increases the urgency for organizations to implement compensating controls.
-This vulnerability highlights the importance of secure coding practices such as parameterized queries and rigorous input validation to prevent injection flaws.
+Furthermore, attackers could modify or delete data, causing integrity and availability issues.
+The CVSS v3.1 base score of 9.8 reflects the vulnerability’s criticality, with attack vector network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and high impacts on confidentiality (C:H), integrity (I:H), and availability (A:H).
+Although no known exploits are currently in the wild, the vulnerability’s characteristics make it a prime target for attackers.
+The lack of available patches at the time of disclosure increases the urgency for organizations to apply mitigations or workarounds.
+The vulnerability highlights the importance of secure coding practices, particularly input validation and parameterized queries, in web application development.

 Potential Impact